HelpGiveThanks/HGTconfiguration/README.md

      1. Vanilla Statistics
      1. WYSIWYG (CLEditor)

-#####I. Copy and paste text below (required to make the Q&A Big Button appear) into file config.php located in folder .../conf/
+#####K. Copy and paste text below (required to make the Q&A Big Button appear) into file config.php located in folder .../conf/

 1. Paste text below under config.php's line 1 ```<?php if (!defined('APPLICATION')) exit();```
 (do make a space or two before and after (less crowded)).